lakshmi-keerthi/lakshmi-keerthi/README.md

 *Aug 2021 - Dec 2022*
 - Achieved AUC of 0.863 for predicting ad click-through probabilities using advanced deep learning models.
 - Automated KPI capture from logs with Python, enhancing reporting efficiency.
-- Worked on feature selection and hyperparameter tuning to improve model performance for Huawei Ads Platform.
+- Worked on feature selection and hyperparameter tuning to improve model performance for the Huawei Ads Platform.

-### **Amazon** | Data Quality Specialist
+### **Amazon** | Data Analyst
 *Aug 2018 - May 2021*
 - Streamlined processes for AI/ML models, increasing root cause identification accuracy by 30%.
 - Built neural network-based visual inspection models for robotic systems, improving operational efficiency.